Elbert/Bull Hill/Casco/Frasco/French/Champion/13736/Deer/Oklahoma/Massive Mania

 The rock quality again became better ascending Oklahoma and I gave myself space to sigh, as it seemed like I’d have enough time to get out of most of the difficulties before I lost daylight.
 Summiting Oklahoma was a breeze, and I looked forward to the traverse from Oklahoma to Massive which I’ve done twice before.

-I spend a good few minutes just a little short of the Mount Massive main massive watching the sun set behind a distant mountain.
+I spend a good few minutes just a little short of the Mount Massive main massif watching the sun set behind a distant mountain.

 It was 7:00pm, which meant there was still an hour of strange twilight left in the day to work with.
 I noted my water supply (20 ounces left), changed into warmer clothes and made a rash decision to not take the SE Slopes trail down to the trailhead, but instead: summit all the subpeaks of Mount Massive down its ridge, crashing through the trees after the last little bump that makes up Massive, and meet up back at the trail near the trailhead – Massive Mania!